bgunduz55/recipes-restapi-with-nodejs-strapi/README.md

-# firstapp
+# recipes-restapi-with-nodejs-strapi

-A quick description of firstapp.
+A simple rest api for recipes with nodejs strapi cms & Mongodb for database.